JFLarvoire/SysToolsLib/README.md

 - Directory management tools, to search, compare, weight, update, recurse, etc.
   They all support Unicode names in any code page, paths > 260 characters, junctions, file & directory symlinks.
 - Windows clipboard content filtering tools.
 They bring the power of the command line to all GUI apps!
 - System management tools.
-Manage the hardware, BIOS, hard disks, drivers, etc.
+Manage the hardware, BIOS, disks, drivers, etc.

 For a list of available tools and their description, see [Catalog.md](Docs/Catalog.md).